micktwomey/2019-04_PyLadies_Python_Packaging/pipenv_pyladies_dublin_2018_11.md

 ---

-# Problems We Need to Solve
+# Problems We Need to Solve in 1995

 * We need to distribute python libraries
 * We need to find and install libraries (we have newsgroups!)